 - Including C-style headers in C++ code is not portable.
-Including the legacy header 105 math.h in C++ code may conflict with cmath which may be included by other headers.
+Including the legacy header 104 math.h in C++ code may conflict with cmath which may be included by other headers.
 In C++11, functions like sqrt and isnan are defined for double arguments in math.h and for a range of types including double in cmath.
 Similar issues have been seen for stdlib.h and cstdlib.
 Including the C++ header first used to be a sufficient workaround but for some 2016 compilers only one could be included. - Be careful to include the headers which define the functions you use.
 Some compilers/OSes include other system headers in their headers which are not required by the standards, and so code may compile on such systems and not on others.
 (A prominent example is the C++ header <random> which is indirectly included by <algorithm> by g++.
-Another often taken from the toolchain's headers.
+Another issue is the C header <time.h> which is included by other headers on Linux and Windows but not macOS.) g++ 11 often needs explicit inclusion of the C++ headers <limits> (for numeric_limits) or <exception> (for set_terminate and similar), whereas earlier versions included these in other headers. g++ 13 requires the explicit inclusion of <cstdint> also part of C++11 and later